Have you noticed you’ve been spotting during pregnancy?

 If you’re experiencing any pain or discomfort, especially with urination, your provider might do a urine sample and vaginal swab.

-This is to check for a urinary tract infection, such as a bladder infection, bacterial vaginosis or a yeast infection.
+You might be checked for other infections, such as a urinary tract infection, bacterial vaginosis, or a yeast infection.

 Spotting that occurs frequently and without any known triggers might be a hormonal concern.
-Your health care provider may want to do some lab work to check your hCG and progesterone levels.
+Your health care provider might want to do some lab work to check your hCG and progesterone levels.

-This can give them an idea of what might be going on.
+This can give them an idea of the cause.

-Or, if your hCG levels or progesterone are off, they may simply repeat the test in a few days to see how your pregnancy is progressing.
+If your hCG levels or progesterone levels are off, the test might be repeated a few days later, to see how your pregnancy is progressing.

-During an ultrasound, a sonographer will check your placenta, cervix and the baby, to see if there’s a cause for spotting.
+During an ultrasound, a sonographer will check your placenta, your cervix, and your baby, to see if there’s a cause for the bleeding.

-Pregnancy is nine months long, so it’s likely many mothers-to-be will experience some concerns in that time.
+Pregnancy is nine months long, so it’s likely many mothers-to-be will experience some spotting or light bleeding during that time.

-Outside of pregnancy, many women occasionally experience spotting, urinary tract infections, and cervical irritation.
+Outside of pregnancy, many women occasionally experience spotting, often from urinary tract infections or cervical irritation.

-While miscarriage is unfortunately a possibility of pregnancy, spotting does not always equal a cause for concern.
+Although miscarriage is, unfortunately, a possibility of pregnancy, spotting does not always mean there is a cause for concern.

-Many women who experience spotting during pregnancy go onto have a healthy full-term baby.
+Many women who experience spotting during pregnancy go on to have a healthy pregnancy and full-term newborn.